k-szczeciak/notes/_Projekte_/MarCator/MarCator_Versions.md

 - fix: Editing PRIII - will not jump directly to Measurement
 - Animation enhaancement for Scale in menue - timer based independent on refreshrate
 - one battery measurement for all variants bsaed on voltage divider
+- Analog scale:
-- Analog scale fix: MIN needle display not visible
+	- fix: MIN needle display not visible
-- Analog scale blinging always when 2 indicators ar in the same place with Tolerance, possible both bling
+	- blinking always when 2 indicators ar in the same place with Tolerance, possible both bling Tolerances
+	- reconstruction of model
+	- clean up and functions refactoring
+- battery power on cleanup and refactor:
+	- all parameters evaluation , i.e. Resolution evaluation based on Art No moved to functions
+	- comments cleanup

 ToDo: